ladamesny/ContentlyAssignment/README.md

 ###SUBMISSION###

 This program evaluates an equation passed in as a string, respecting the order of operations.
-This program will evaluate strings containing the following operators:
+This program will evaluate strings containing the following operators and symbols:

 - PARENTHASIS: '(' or ')'
 - EXPONENTS: '^' or '**'